knative/eventing/docs/spec/channel.md

 string, or any combination of these.
 This mapping is handled exclusively by the Channel implementation, exposed via the Channel's `status.address`.

-If a channel implementation receives a request that does not correspond to a known channel, then it MUST reply with a `404 Not Found`.
+If a Channel receives a request that does not correspond to a known channel, then it MUST respond with a `404 Not Found`.

 The Channel MUST respond with `202 Accepted` if the event queueing request is accepted by the server.